-This list is further categorized by the PRECIPITANT medications (dronabinol, nabilone, CBD, and nabiximols), the cannabinoid class (THC/CBD) that it belongs
+This list is further categorized by the PRECIPITANT medications (dronabinol, nabilone, CBD, and nabiximols), the cannabinoid class (THC/CBD) that it belongs to, as well as illustrating a potential increase (1) and/or decrease (1) of the drug effect of the OBJECT medication.

-It is interesting to note that, for several OBJECT medications (e.g., acenocoumarol), there is the potential to increase ( $\uparrow$ ) and/or decrease ( $\downarrow$ ) drug effects based on a number of different metabolic enzymes and the fact that the PRECIPITANT may INHIBIT but also INDUCE expression of enzyme activity (e.g., CYP1A2, CYP2C9, CYP2C19, and CYP3A4).
-The check mark " $\checkmark$ " identifies whether the PRECIPITANT is an INHIBITOR or IN-DUCER of a specific metabolizing enzyme.
+It is interesting to note that, for several OBJECT medications (e.g., acenocoumarol), there is the potential to increase (↑) and/or decrease (↓) drug effects based on a number of different metabolic enzymes and the fact that the PRECIPITANT may INHIBIT but also INDUCE expression of enzyme activity (e.g., CYP1A2, CYP2C9, CYP2C19, and CYP3A4).
+The check mark "√" identifies whether the PRECIPITANT is an INHIBITOR or INDUCER of a specific metabolizing enzyme.

-The FDA Center for Drug Evaluation and Research (CDER) draft guidance document titled "Clinical Drug Interaction Studies - Study Design, Data Analysis, and Clinical Implications Guidance for Industry" describes a WEAK INHIBITOR " $\sqrt{(Weak)}$ " as "a drug that increases (1) the Area Under the Curve (AUC) of a sensitive index SUBSTRATE of a given metabolic pathway by $\geq 1.25$ -fold to <2-fold."
-The MODERATE INHIBITOR " $\sqrt{(Mod)}$ " is defined by the FDA as a "drug that increases (1) the AUC of a sensitive index SUBSTRATE of a given metabolic pathway by $\geq 2$ -fold to <5-fold."
+The FDA Center for Drug Evaluation and Research (CDER) draft guidance document titled "Clinical Drug Interaction Studies - Study Design, Data Analysis, and Clinical Implications Guidance for Industry" describes a WEAK INHIBITOR " $\sqrt$ (Weak)" as "a drug that increases (†) the Area Under the Curve (AUC) of a sensitive index SUBSTRATE of a given metabolic pathway by $\geq$ 1.25-fold to <2-fold."
+The MODERATE INHIBITOR " $\sqrt$ (Mod)" is defined by the FDA as a "drug that increases (†) the AUC of a sensitive index SUBSTRATE of a given metabolic pathway by $\geq$ 2-fold to <5-fold."
 [41].
 Finally, the source of the drug-drug interaction information (e.g., PI, FDA. gov, and DrugBank.ca) and date are provided.